shwetakokate-cryptoo/Python-Oop-Concepts/README.md

 ### 4. Multilevel Inheritance
 A Python program demonstrating multilevel inheritance where a class inherits from a child class that already inherited from another class.

+### 5. Hierarchical Inheritance
+A Python program demonstrating hierarchical inheritance where multiple child classes inherit from the same parent class.